mdda/mdda.github.io/_posts/OSS/2014-06-01-install-nvidia-optimus-on-FC20-acer-notebook.md

 NB: It's a good idea (if you're just using the GPU for 'compute') to use ```optirun --no-xorg``` since that simplifies the number of different processes with their fingers clutching at your GPU.

+Soon: Add pre-suspend hook to do this automatically.
+However, with Fedora 21 out soon, may wait...